- brief -

 Background

 Wrkble underwent a significant redesign to enhance its usability and user experience.
-The usability study
+The usability

-conducted involved observing user interactions with the platform to identify critical issues and areas
+conducted involved observing user interactions with the platform to identify critical issues and

 for improvement.